-w..
-Investment In subsidiaries and joint ventures
+w.
+Investment in joint ventures

-The Company's investment in equity instruments of subsidiaries and joint ventures are accounted for at cost.
+The Company's investment in equity instruments of joint ventures are accounted for at cost.

 x.
 Seament reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The Company is engaged in the business of construction, development and sale of all or any part of housing project which is the only reportable segment.
 The Company operates primarily in India and there is no other significant geographical segment.